Ini Edo: Early life and education

-Ini Edo is an Ibibio from Akwa Ibom state located in the south-south part of Nigeria, not far from Calabar.
-Her mother was a school teacher, and her father a church elder.
-Ini Edo had a strict upbringing, the second of four children, three girls, one boy.
+Ini Edo is an Ibibio from Akwa Ibom state located in the south-south part of Nigeria.
+Her mother was a school teacher, and her father was a church elder.
+Ini Edo had a strict upbringing, the second of four children, three girls, and one boy.
 She attended Cornelia Connely College in Uyo, Nigeria.
 She graduated from the University of Uyo where she got a Diploma in Theatre Arts.
 She also completed her bachelor's degree program at the University of Calabar where she studied English.
-In 2014 she got a scholarship to study law at the National Open University of Nigeria.
+In 2014, she got a scholarship to study law at the National Open University of Nigeria.